wearenolte/lean-theme/README.md

 Script that is executed automatically after `composer install` or `composer update` and is used to setup the linter configuration for `PHP`.

+### composer <task to create Pattern>

+Script to create a organism/molecule/atom folder inside of the `patterns` directory, as well as php/scss files.
+It will also add the corresponding calls to the scss file in the general `_style.scss` file.
+To run this task:
+- `composer organism -- <name-of-element>`
+- `composer molecule -- <name-of-element>`
+- `composer atom -- <name-of-element>`

 # Actions

 > List of `hooks` and `filters` availables to be used with this theme.